Oliver0804/arduino-cli-mcp/README.md

 arduino-cli-mcp --workdir /path/to/your/arduino/projects
 ```

-Once configured, the tool will automatically handle Arduino CLI commands and give special treatment to operations listed in the `autoApprove` section.
+Once configured, the tool will automatically handle Arduino CLI commands, with special handling for operations listed in the `autoApprove` section.

 ## Arduino CLI MCP Server

-This is a Model Context Protocol server providing Arduino CLI capabilities.
-The server enables large language models to interact with Arduino boards, compile sketches, upload firmware, and manage libraries through natural language commands.
+This is a Model Context Protocol server that provides Arduino CLI functionality.
+The server enables large language models to interact with Arduino boards through natural language commands, compile sketches, upload firmware, and manage libraries.

 ### Available Tools